 The ultimate goal of a 9-box grid is to identify low-performing employees and high ones to save time, effort as well as finance for the organisation.
 However, just like with any tool, the 9-box grid needs to be used with caution, and HR personnel are highly recommended to be familiar with this tool before using it.
 When used correctly, the 9-box grid can be both a versatile and a valuable tool for every organisation.

 Does your organisation own a well-established succession plan?
 Have you had any success with your plan or have you faced with difficulties that make you unable to proceed?
-Download our whitepaper to find out more about most frequently encountered problems during succession planning!
+Let TRG Talent helps you with our free demo!